'Nancy' (2018) by Christina Choe

 Nancy either truly believes or desperately wants to believe that she is this missing girl.
 She calls Ellen (J. Smith-Cameron), Brooke's mom, who is skeptical at first but softens after Nancy texts her a photo.
 Through tears, Ellen extends an invitation to come visit and Nancy wastes no time getting the fuck out of her massively depressing house.
 She packs an overnight bag, ushers Paul into his cat carrier, and opens the front door.
 As the camera pans the house, from Betty's urn, to a lamp without a shade, to massive piles of National Geographic magazines, the aspect ratio widens slightly to 16:9.
 I barely noticed it when it happened, but it became immediately obvious as soon as Nancy stepped outside.

 Imagine how much sunnier everything would look if suddenly, all of the shitty, nonsensical parts of your life made sense.
-Maybe your mom never understood you or loved you in that way that you wanted because she wasn't actually your mom.
+Maybe your mom never understood you or loved you in the way that you wanted because she wasn't actually your mom.
 Your real mom is nothing like the cold, controlling woman who is now sitting in an urn, reduced to ashes.
 She's a professor of comparative literature, serves wine with lunch (in a fancy way, not like an alcoholic), and is kind and gentle.
 She tries to connect with you, to get to know you.
 She reads and praises your writing, offering to pass it along to some New York editors that she knows.
 How might all of this new information change your life?

 If someone swooped in and gave me an easy excuse for all of my negative traits and ill-fated misfortunes, would it change anything?
 If my parents told me I was adopted, it might call some things into question (like why the fuck they lied to me my whole life) but who I am right now, at my core, is me forever.
 No amount of therapy or additional insight is going to erase the damage I've collected over the years.